Construction and real property services contractors are prime targets for sales and use tax audits.

-Construction and real property taxes are exceedingly complex and it feels like they lead to more questions than answers.
-Who has the obligation to pay sales or use tax on the transaction?
+Construction and real property taxes are exceedingly complex, and it feels like they lead to more questions than answers.
+Who is obligated to pay sales or use tax on the transaction?
 How are different aspects of the project taxed?
 What special circumstances change the tax treatment?

-Taxability rules for these transactions vary from state to state that can trip you up.
-Regardless of what state(s) you are conducting construction and real property transactions in, it is crucial that you handle your sales tax obligations correctly.
+Taxability rules for these transactions vary from state to state which can trip you up.
+Regardless of what state(s) you are conducting construction and real property transactions in, you must handle your sales tax obligations correctly.

 In this 90-minute live webinar, sales tax expert Diane Yetter of the Sales Tax Institute will teach you about your sales tax obligations regarding construction and real property transactions, whether you’re the contractor or the property owner.
 She’ll also teach you how to potentially minimize your tax costs and avoid costly mistakes.